Xeon0X/GDMC-2021/README.md

 main.py, we are sorry about that).
 If the program don't launch correctly, try again (and contact us).
 If the program works, you will see in the terminal the area selected, and after some time, "Done".

+This is our first project, so please be careful when reading our code, and tell us if there are better things to do somewhere.